Repetitive behaviors, a need for routine, and difficulty understanding emotional cues are signs of Asperger’s syndrome.

 - show differences in their communication and social interaction abilities

-- show 2 to 4 types of repetitive or restricted behaviors
+- show two to four types of repetitive or restricted behaviors

-In cases where these patterns make it much harder to adapt in neurotypical situations, an autistic person might need higher levels of support.
+In cases where these patterns make it much harder to adapt to neurotypical (nonautistic) situations, an autistic person might need higher levels of support.

 Differences when it comes to social give-and-take

 An autistic person may find it harder to take part in social settings, which can involve a lot of back and forth conversation.
-Some people may be less likely to start conversations or pick up on the tone of the conversation.
+If you feel you experience Asperger’s symptoms, you may be less likely to start conversations or pick up on the tone of the conversation.

 Differences in nonverbal communication